© Crown copyright 2019

 Chapter 6.9: Company Tax Returns for smaller charities, filing online - format for accounts

-6.9.1 Charities liable to Corporation Tax must complete a Company Tax Return if HMRC issues them with a ‘Notice to Deliver a Company Tax Return’ or they have income or gains which are not covered by a relief or exemption (in which case they should tell HMRC).
+6.9.1 All charities must complete a Company Tax Return if HMRC issues them with a ‘Notice to Deliver a Company Tax Return’ or they have income or gains which are not covered by a relief or exemption (in which case they should tell HMRC).

 6.9.2 From 1 April 2011, new rules require all companies and organisations liable to Corporation Tax to file their Company Tax Return and accounts and computations online for any accounting period ending after 31 March 2010.
 This includes any charities required to file a Company Tax Return.
 Charities liable to Corporation Tax must file their accounts and computations in certain specified formats, depending on the nature of the charity.

 6.9.3 Most company accounts and all computations must be filed in a set format: Inline eXtensible Business Reporting Language (iXBRL). iXBRL is an IT standard designed specifically for business financial reporting.
-HMRC provides free software to submit Company Tax Returns online, which is suitable for most small companies with less complex affairs.
-This software includes templates which ensure accounts and computations are submitted in iXBRL format.
+HMRC provides a free filing service to submit Company Tax Returns online, which is suitable for most small unrepresented companies with less complex affairs.
+This service will provide a facility for Charities to upload PDF accounts (file size 5mb maximum) and includes a template to ensure which ensure the computations are submitted in iXBRL format.

 6.9.4 If your charity has to prepare accounts under the Companies Act 2006 or Friendly and Industrial and Provident Societies Act 1968, the new rules require you to file your accounts and computations in iXBRL format.

-6.9.7 Charities with a combined income above £6.5 million will, in almost all circumstances, need to use commercially available software to file their Company Tax Return, their accounts and any computations in iXBRL format.
+6.9.6 Charities with a combined income above £6.5 million or for whom the HMRC free filing service is unsuitable will need to use commercially available software to file their Company Tax Return, their accounts and any computations in iXBRL format.

-6.9.11 Charitable trusts are liable to Income Tax and make tax returns under self assessment, if required (see paragraph 6.8.3).
+6.9.10 Charitable trusts are liable to Income Tax and make tax returns under self assessment, if required (read paragraph 6.8.3).

-6.9.12 You can find more useful information in the guide Accounts and tax returns for private limited companies and Tax Returns for charities and Community Amateur Sports Clubs.
+6.9.11 You can find more useful information in the guide Accounts and tax returns for private limited companies and charities and tax.

 Chapter 6.10: Payment and filing dates